hi-matbub/misc-blocks/contributing.md

 ### Update the "exports" object within the `./package.json`
 We will need to be able to import as a sub directory.
 This allows </br> `const myNewFeature = require('misc-blocks/my-new-feature')`

+_for those unfamiliar and coming from JavaScript: We point to the `./dist/**/index.js` as all TypeScript must be compiled to standard JavaScript._
 ```json
 "exports": {
   ".": "./dist/index.js",